Deploying Anchore Enterprise on Google Kubernetes Engine (GKE)

 Normal CREATE 14m loadbalancer-controller ip: 34.96.64.148

-The output above shows that an Load Balancer has been created.
+The output above shows that a load balancer has been created.
 Navigate to the specified URL in a browser: